Asif1405/Facial-Keypoint-Detection/README.md

 # Facial-Keypoint-Detection

 ### Overview:
-Detecting facial keypoints as a part of facial recognition task.
+Detecting facial keypoints as a part of face recognition task.

 ### Requirements:
 Python 3.x